-COMMONWEALTH AUTHORITIES AND COMPANIES BILL 1994 OUTLINE - 1.
-The Commonwealth Authorities and Companies Bill 1994 (the CAC Bill) is one of three Bills that give effect to the Government's decision to replace the Audit Act 1901 with modern legislation which deals with the financial management, accountability and audit of Commonwealth agencies, authorities and companies.
+- 1. The Commonwealth Authorities and Companies Bill 1994 (the CAC Bill) is one of three Bills that give effect to the Government's decision to replace the Audit Act 1901 with modern legislation which deals with the financial management, accountability and audit of Commonwealth agencies, authorities and companies.
 The other Bills are the Financial Management and Accountability Bill 1994 and the Auditor-General Bill 1994. - 2.
+These Bills were introduced into the House of Representatives on 29 June 1994 by the Minister for Finance, the Honourable Kim C. Beazley, MP.
+After their first reading, the Minister moved, and the House agreed, that the Bills be referred to the Joint Committee of Public Accounts (JCPA) for review and for an advisory report.
+The Committee reported to the House on 22 September 1994 (JCPA Report No.331 refers). - 3.
+The Commonwealth Authorities and Companies Bill 1994, together with amendments moved on behalf of the Government, were passed by the House of Representatives on 8 December 1994.
+The amendments arose not only directly from the Government's consideration of JCPA Report No.331, but also, indirectly in the identification of four minor changes, the desirability of which became evident during the process of review and analysis of the Committee's recommendations. - 4.
 The CAC Bill will replace and enhance Part XI of the Audit Act 1901, which currently provides standard financial provisions for public authorities and certain other bodies.
-It will also replace individual financial provisions contained in the enabling legislation of authorities not subject to Part XI. - 3.
-Broadly, the CAC Bill will provide a single set of core reporting and auditing requirements for directors of 'Commonwealth authorities' and set out standards of conduct for executive officers.
+It will also replace individual financial provisions contained in the enabling legislation of authorities not subject to Part XI. - 5.
+Broadly, the CAC Bill will provide a single set of core reporting and auditing requirements for directors of "Commonwealth authorities" and set out standards of conduct for executive officers.
 Many of these requirements are modelled on comparable areas of the Corporations Law as well as best practice currently applying to individual authorities.
-The Bill will also provide a single set of requirements for ensuring that 'wholly-owned Commonwealth companies' keep Ministers and the Parliament informed of their activities. - 4.
+The Bill will also provide a single set of requirements for ensuring that "wholly-owned Commonwealth companies" keep Ministers and the Parliament informed of their activities. - 6.
 The Auditor-General's mandate will be extended to all Commonwealth authorities and Commonwealth companies without exception.
-In so doing, the requirements for reports of the Auditor-General in relation to authorities will be made consistent with those required by the Corporations Law. - 5.
-The approach adopted by the Bill will enable the accountability requirements of all Commonwealth controlled bodies to be viewed as a whole and should significantly streamline the Government's and the Parliament's interest in this area. - For the purposes of the Bill:
+In so doing, the requirements for reports of the Auditor-General in relation to authorities will be made consistent with those required by the Corporations Law. - 7.
+The approach adopted by the Bill will enable the accountability requirements of all Commonwealth controlled bodies to be viewed as a whole and should significantly streamline the Government's and the Parliament's interest in this area. - 8.
+For the purposes of the Bill: